Myrto-Iglezou/Sentiment-Classifiers-NN/README.md

 ### Project description

-Develop a sentiment classifier using feed-forward neural networks for the Twitter sentiment analysis dataset of the previous assignment available here.
+Develop a sentiment classifier using feed-forward neural networks for the Twitter sentiment analysis dataset.
 We expect you to experiment and develop more than one models (at least two) and compare them over F1 score, Recall and Precision.
 For the development of the models, experiment with: